rogerpadilla/nukak/README.md

 - uses the power of `TypeScript` to get (smart) type-safety everywhere.
 - the generated queries are efficient, safe, and human-readable.
 - `$project`, `$filter`, `$sort`, `$limit` works at multiple levels (including deep relations and their fields).
-- declarative and programmatic `transactions`.
+- declarative and imperative `transactions`.
 - `soft-delete`, `virtual fields`, `repositories`, `connection pooling`.
 - different kinds of `relations` between entities.
 - transparent support for `inheritance` patterns between entities.